TariqKichawele/Crypto-Assignment-TariqKichawele/README.md

 ## Challenges & Solutions

-### Challenge: Handling Large API Responses
-**Problem:** The API returned a large dataset, leading to performance issues when rendering the data.

-**Solution:** Implemented pagination and lazy loading using React Query to only fetch and display the necessary data.

----

 ### Challenge: State Management for Multiple Data Sources
 **Problem:** Managing different types of data (market trends, user settings) efficiently without unnecessary re-fetching.